LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D2-AsynchAwait.md

 [TOC]

+## Intro

+- Q and A
+- Announcements (2022)
+  - I've added links to LinkedIn Learning (formerly Lynda.con) video courses for most topics in this class.
+  - I plan to get caught up on grading over the weekend.

 ## Task Asynchronous Programming Model

 Asynchronous methods are *non-blocking* methods.
 Execution moves on to the next line  of code after the method call without waiting for the method to return.